hannespfeiffer/Ethereum-transaction-acceptance-estimation/README.md

 Both graphs show the prior and posterior(s).
-The first graph shows the prior gas price distribution, at which's mean (the API provider guessed) ~70% of transactions should be accepted and our posterior gas price distribution, at which's mean 50% should be accepted.
+The first graph shows the prior gas price distribution, at which's mean (the API provider guessed) ~70% of transactions should be accepted and our posterior gas price distribution, at which's mean (we inferred) 50% should be accepted.
 The second graph visualizes how the posterior evolves through seeing more data.
 Blue is less data and green is more data.